Flutter-13Aprill/App-Design-Implementation/README.md

 3. Create a new shopping list
 4. Add items to your list
 5. Tap items to mark them as done
-6. Archive lists when you're finished
-7. Go to your profile to update info
+6. Go to your profile to update info

 ---